-Welcome to the second annual Canadian Malnutrition Week, Sept 26-30, 2016.
-Interest and passion for improving the prevention, detection and treatment of malnutrition in Canadian hospitals is growing!
-We are pleased to host, with the Canadian Nutrition Society, three application focused webinars.
-In addition to new e-banners and posters targeted to health care professionals, decision makers and the public, we have expanded the resources to include two short videos, which will also be shared on social media.
-As champions for making improvements in nutrition care, we hope that these materials will further support your initiatives to Advancing Nutrition Care in Canada.
-Follow us on Facebook and Twitter and share the message!
+Welcome to the third annual Canadian Malnutrition Week, Sept 25-29, 2017.
+The theme for the 2017 campaign is From Hospital to Home.
+We are pleased to host, with the Canadian Nutrition Society, three webinars; and provide new e-banners, a poster and video targeted to health care professionals and decision makers.
+As champions improving nutrition care in hospital and at home we hope these materials will support your initiatives to Advance Nutrition Care in Canada.
+Follow us on Facebook and Twitter to help spread the message!

 Heather Keller and Leah Gramlich, Co-Chairs of the Advisory Committee

 Please note: All webinars will be presented in English with slide decks available in French.
 Slide decks (French and English) will be posted on the Canadian Nutrition Society education portal https://cns-scn.ca/education/cns-webinars/webinar-line-up by September 18, 2017.